Hemanth42d/freestylejob_jenkins_2/README.md

-# Build Docker image and push it to nexus and docker hub using jenkins (using freestyle service)
+# Build Docker image and push it to nexus and docker hub using jenkins (using freestyle  Project)

 So In the repo we are going to see how to build the application and pushed it to their respective repository managemnt using jenkins as we know jenkins is used to automate the build of docker image, pushing of docker image and deploying of the docker image on the server Now we will see how to build and push the docker image using a **freestyle** service in jenkins.